Table of Contents

 Step 6: View the design in 2D and 3D, from all possible angles and lighting conditions.

-Step 7: Render your design in a few minutes and witness your own living room divider in all its glory.
+Step 7: Render your design in a few minutes and witness your own living room divider ideas in all their glory.